-Long-term redevelopment shall include coordination with FDOT to restore damaged bridges to at least their condition prior to the onset of natural disaster.
-This may include relocation of facilities, retrofitting, storm proofing, and other structural upgrading f.
+Long-term redevelopment shall include coordination with FDOT to restore damaged bridges to at least their condition prior to the onset of natural disaster, with due consideration given to the impacts of projected sea level rise.
+This may include relocation of facilities, elevating, retrofitting, storm proofing, and other structural upgrading.

+f.
 Habitable Structures - Immediate repair shall include removal of debris and vegetation, stabilization or removal of structures about to collapse and minimal repairs to make dwellings and other structures habitable, such as minor roofing repairs and other weatherproofing/ security measures.
 In these instances, building permits shall not be necessary prior to performing the work but retroactive permits shall be required in accordance with the provisions set for the in Ordinance No. 92-99 of Miami-Dade County, Florida.